PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.8.4 beta (2021-04-07)
+* More UI decluttering, by changing "Unlock X" buttons to remove the "Unlock" once bought.
+(The grayed-out button remains so that you can still see the tooltip text.)
+* Make the save export modal automatically highlight the full save file when you click on the text box.
+Also tweaked it to look better.
+* Bugfix: Clear balls on the board when importing a save file.
+* Bugfix: Update buff display when importing a save file that doesn't have a buff active.

 ### v0.8.3 beta (2021-04-07)
 * Fix color of pop-up text for spins earned by 8-Balls.
 * Made the upgrade panel UI more compact: